Tags

 From left to right, they are:

-• Name: The default sort for tags; sorts in alphabetical order by tag name.
-Click again to sort in reverse alphabetical order (arrow will point down).
+• Name: The default sort for tags; sorts in alphabetical order (A-Z) by tag name.
+Click again to sort in reverse alphabetical order (Z-A) (the arrow will point down).

 • Count: Initially sorts tags by number of associated records with the largest number first.
-Click again, so that the arrow which appears next to it points up, to sort with the smallest number occurrences first.
+Click again, so that the arrow which appears next to it points up, to sort with the smallest number occurrences first, including tags with zero current items assigned.

 An upward pointing triangle indicates an ascending sort.
 A downwards pointing triangle indicates a descending sort.